IBM/kafka-connect-new-relic/README.md

-## Newrelic Source Connector
+## New Relic Source Connector
-This kafka source connector is designed to pull data from newrelic using **Insights Api** and dump that raw data into a kafka topic.
+This kafka source connector is designed to pull data from New Relic using **Insights Api** and dump that raw data into a kafka topic.
 It can be configured to run one or more adhoc NRQL queries.

 ## Build
 It uses gradle build tool.
 To build this connector, run this from project root: